icegoogles/GoPro-Highlight-Parser/README.md

 # GoPro-Highlight-Parser
 This project is to extract the highlights of GoPro-videos.

+It only works for the highlights that were manually selected on the GoPro or a smartphone that is connected to the GoPro via the GoPro App.
+Highlights selected in GoPro-Quick are not stored inside the MP4-file.

 # How to use
 0. Install Python 3.X on your system